-However, based on this year’s entry, the estimates show that Gloucester will gain £58,000 for primary schools and £256,000 for secondary schools: an overall increase of 0.4%.
+However, based on this year’s entry, the estimates of the first stage of the proposed formula showed that Gloucester would gain £58,000 for primary schools and £256,000 for secondary schools: an overall increase of 0.4%.

-But within that figure, which is an encouraging start, there are of course winners and losers.
+But within that figure, which is an encouraging start, there were of course winners and losers.

-The winners are schools with lots of pupils with the characteristics that show they need extra help.
+The winners would be schools with lots of pupils with the characteristics that show they need extra help.
 So, for example Beaufort, St Peters and Severn Vale Secondary Schools are relative winners and the grammar schools relative losers.
-The primary schools which have the fewest pupils on free school meals and English as a second language tend to do less well: e.g. Meadowside has 1.9% of pupils for whom English is a second language whereas Widden has 78%.
+The primary schools which have the fewest pupils on free school meals and English as a second language would be more likely to do less well: e.g. Meadowside has 1.9% of pupils for whom English is a second language whereas Widden has 78%.
 The challenges for those two schools are very different.

-So if a school is a relative loser in year one or two, it is understandable if the Head encourages parents and staff to write to me: but some of the changes are not large as a percentage of turnover, and none over 3% per year.
+So if a school was a potential relative loser in year one or two, it is understandable if the Head encouraged parents and staff to write to me: but some of the changes were not large as a percentage of turnover, and none over 3% per year.
 Many government departments (though not Health and Education at all) and all councils have had to reduce by much more.

 As the son and brother of primary school Deputy Heads, I understand that schools will fight for every penny: but I also have to look at the bigger picture and the under-performing primaries in my constituency who will benefit, which will increase the chances of those pupils succeeding.

 There are now 1.4 million more children in good or outstanding schools across the country than there were in 2010 and I would love every primary and secondary in our city to be in those categories.
 There have been some great successes but others need more help to get there.